-Boolean operators look like the traditional Haskell operators on Bool, but with a appended to the operator name (a convention shared by several Haskell EDSLs).
-For example the equality operator resulting in an EBool is (==).
+Boolean operators look like the traditional Haskell operators on Bool, but with a \ appended to the operator name.
+This is a convention shared by several Haskell EDSLs and comes from an unfortunate definition of the standard Haskell Ord and Eq classes.
+These classes require that the result type of < and == is a Bool.
+In Obsidian, the equality operator resulting in an EBool is ==\, while the standard == is still available for use in the meta-language.

-Restrictions apply on the elements used in an Obsidian Program.
-This takes the form of a constraint Data a on values of type a, which we saw in the code examples of Section 3.
+There are restrictions on the elements used in an Obsidian program.
+These restrictions are expressed using the constraint Data a on values of type a, which we saw in the code examples of Section 3.
 The Data class is the aggregation of the Choice and Storable classes.

-'''

-class (Storable a, Choice a) \Rightarrow Data a
+class (Storable a, Choice a) $\Rightarrow$ Data a

-'''

 Storable should not be confused with the standard Haskell class for data that can be written into memory as raw bits; it is an Obsidian class that implements storing of data elements into shared memory.
 There are instances of Storable for base types and tuples up to a certain size.
-Note that there are no instances of Data for array types.
-Currently Obsidian only has support for storing flat arrays into memory.

-4.2 Pull Arrays
+4.2 Pull arrays

 A pull array is implemented as a length and a function from an expression representing an index to a value.
-This is a very standard approach to implementing arrays in embedded DSLs (the same representation is used in Feldspar (Axelsson et al., 2011) and Repa (Keller et al., 2010)), as it gives fusion/deforestation by default.
-We first came across it in Elliott's work on Pan (Elliott, 2003), but similar ideas appeared much earlier, for example in the compilation of APL (Guibas & Wyatt, 1978).
+This is a very standard approach to implementing arrays in EDSLs (with the same representation being used in Feldspar (Axelsson et al., 2011) and Repa (Keller et al., 2010)), as it gives fusion/deforestation by default.
+We first came across it in Elliott's work on Pan (Elliott, 2003), but similar ideas appeared much earlier, for example, in the compilation of APL (Guibas & Wyatt, 1978).